keltia/fetiche-rs/README.md

 - `fetiche-sources`

-Each data source has its own set of access, authentication and data retrieval methods
+Each data source has its own set of access, authentication and data retrieval methods.
+Both fetching and streaming are supported, depending on the source.

 - `fetiche-engine`